wp-plugins/contact-form-7/readme.txt

 It is hard to continue development and support for this plugin without contributions from users like you.
 If you enjoy using Contact Form 7 and find it useful, please consider [__making a donation__](http://contactform7.com/donate/).
 Your donation will help encourage and support the plugin's continued development and better user support.

+= Recommended Plugins =

+The following are other recommended plugins by the author of Contact Form 7.

+* [Flamingo](http://wordpress.org/extend/plugins/flamingo/) - With Flamingo, you can save submitted messages via contact forms in the database.
+* [Really Simple CAPTCHA](http://wordpress.org/extend/plugins/really-simple-captcha/) - Really Simple CAPTCHA is a simple CAPTCHA module which works well with Contact Form 7.
+* [Bogo](http://wordpress.org/extend/plugins/bogo/) - Bogo is a straight-forward multilingual plugin that doesn't cause headaches.

 = Translators =

 * Afrikaans (af) - [Schalk Burger](http://www.schalkburger.za.net/)